-There are two key forces at play in shaping these optimal policies.
-On the one hand, they target low-income families the most, benefiting the most-constrained applicants.
-By segmenting the admissions' market by income groups, these policies roughly control for educational investments in early education.
-Although families' investments in pre-college education may still distort the pool of admitted students within each income group, this is less of an issue for low-income applicants given that they are more credit-constrained.
-The policies not only benefit applicants with higher human capital gains from college education but also take into account their effects on the human capital accumulation of future generations.
+with higher human capital gains from college education, but also take into account their effects on the human capital accumulation of future generations.
 Innate ability has some intergenerational persistence, and, by admitting low-income high-innate-ability applicants, optimal affirmative action policies induce social mobility for high-innate-ability families.
-Such social mobility allows future generations to enjoy a less credit-constrained environment, fostering future educational investments in high-innate ability-children.
-The optimal affirmative action policies effectively mitigate poverty traps, in which there could be generations of high innate ability families unable to invest in early education.
+Such social mobility allows future generations to enjoy a less credit-constrained environment, fostering future educational investments in high-innate-ability children.
+The optimal affirmative action policies effectively mitigate poverty traps, in which there could be generations of high-innate-ability families unable to invest in early education.
 On the other hand, the optimal policies are moderated in their intensities in order not to distort investment decisions.
-High-income families have the resources to invest in early education and the optimal policies keep these investments' incentives aligned.
+High-income families have the resources to invest in early education, and the optimal policies keep these investment incentives aligned.

-The main difference between the welfare- and efficiency-maximizing policies is their intensity.
-The welfare-maximizing policy benefits low-income applicants more because they have high marginal utility and, therefore, the highest welfare gains from attending college.
-The efficiency-maximizing policy also benefits low-income applicants, but not at the same intensity as it trades off efficiency gains associated with higher aggregate output against welfare gains.
+The main difference between the welfare- and efficiency-maximising policies is their intensity.
+The welfare-maximising policy benefits low-income applicants more because they have high marginal utility and, therefore, the highest welfare gains from attending college.
+The efficiency-maximising policy also benefits low-income applicants, but not at the same intensity, as it trades off efficiency gains associated with higher aggregate output against welfare gains.

-Evaluating the transition between steady-state equilibria The policy evaluation discussed above follows from comparing two steady-state equilibria: one with no policy in place and another with income-based affirmative action in college admissions.
+4.2.1.
+Evaluating the transition between steady-state equilibria

+The policy evaluation discussed above follows from comparing two steady-state equilibria: one with no policy in place and another with income-based affirmative action in college admissions.
 While this comparison allows us to infer the policy's long-term implications, it abstracts away from the transition between steady states.
-We present the transition dynamics of the efficiency-maximizing policy in Online Appendix F. The main takeaway from this exercise is that aggregate output initially decreases and then increases, converging to the new steady-state within a few generations.
+We present the transition dynamics of the efficiency-maximising policy in Online Appendix F. The main takeaway from this exercise is that aggregate output initially decreases and then increases, converging to the new steady state within a few generations.
 The welfare initially increases significantly and then continues to converge to its steady-state value.